On early-warning of full versus partial Atlantic overturning circulation collapse: AMOC box model with two convection sites

-There are thus two important qualitative scenarios. {\it Scenario I:} One of the polar boxes is forced fresher and warmer.
-When increasing $\eta_2$ there is an intermediate TP to a partially collapsed state before the full collapse to OFF. {\it Scenario II:} The atmospheric temperature and salinity forcings partly counteract such that a partially collapsed state still exists but the AMOC collapse is directly from the ON to the OFF state.
+From the previous paragraph it follows that there remain two qualitative scenarios, as far as sequences of bifurcations starting from the ON state are concerned. {\it Scenario I:} One of the polar boxes is forced fresher and warmer.
+When increasing $\eta_2$ there is an intermediate TP to a partially collapsed state before the full collapse to OFF.
+This is the case for Fig.~\ref{fig:bif_deltaT}a,b. {\it Scenario II:} The atmospheric temperature and salinity forcings partly counteract such that a partially collapsed state still exists but the AMOC collapse is directly from the ON to the OFF state.
+This is the case for Fig.~\ref{fig:bif_deltaT}c,d, and also Fig.~\ref{fig:bif_deltaT}e with exchanged roles of box 1 and 2.
 The remainder of the paper focuses on these two scenarios, by choosing $\delta_T = -0.15$ (Fig.~\ref{fig:bif_deltaT}b) and $\delta_T = 0.02$ (Fig.~\ref{fig:bif_deltaT}c).
 Bifurcation diagrams for the two scenarios projected onto the observables $q$, $q_1$, and $q_2$ are shown in Fig.~\ref{fig:bif_eta2}.
 In scenario I (Fig.~\ref{fig:bif_eta2}a-c), when increasing $\eta_2$ on the ON branch there is a first bifurcation (called TP1 hereafter) where the convection and circulation in box 1 collapses, and thus $q_1$ becomes negative while $q_2$ barely changes.
 Further increasing $\eta_2$ on the PC branch, the circulation to box 2 collapses at the second bifurcation (TP2) where $q_2$ and $q$ become negative.
 For scenario II (Fig.~\ref{fig:bif_eta2}d-f), increasing $\eta_2$ on the ON branch can only lead to a collapse directly from ON to OFF.
 In the next section it is shown that statistical EWS may display a variety of trends when measured from different observables and for the different bifurcations (TP1 and TP2) and scenarios.